rbergm/PostBOUND/README.md

   support functionality, such as query parsing, join graph construction, relational algebra or database statistics.
 - 📊 **Transparent benchmarks:** once a new optimizer prototype is completed, the benchmarking tools allow to compare this prototype against other optimization strategies in a transparent and reproducible way.
-As a core design principle, PostBOUND executes queries on an actual database system such as PostgreSQL, rather than research systems or artificial "lab" comparisons.
+As a core design principle, PostBOUND executes queries on an actual database system such as PostgreSQL, or DuckDB, rather than research systems or artificial "lab" comparisons.
 See [💡 Essentials](#-essentials) for more information on this.
 - 🔋 **Batteries included:** in addition to the Python package, PostBOUND provides a lot of utilities to setup databases and load commonly used benchmarks (e.g., JOB, Stats and Stack).